 Weldon Mill in Henderson, NC

-Origin of Quilt Trails
+Origin of Quilt Trails Born in Ohio

 The first quilt trail began when Donna Sue Groves of Ohio hung a quilt block on her barn in honor of her mother.
 From that single block quilt trails have spread to thirty states and to Canada.
 Western North Carolina boasts over two-hundred quilt blocks in six counties.
 The Quilt Trail of the Tar River is the first such trail in the central and eastern part of the state.

-Supported in part by a grant from the Franklin County Tourism Development Authority, the trail meanders along its route telling the story of the Tar River region block by block.
+Supported in part by a grant from the Franklin County Tourism Development Authority, the trail meanders along its route telling the story of the Tar and Roanoke River region block by block.
 The quilt trail helps tourists learn about this part of North Carolina's rich history and culture.
 Visitors to the area are finding the quilt trail a pleasant day trip, drawing them into a beautiful countryside of gently rolling tree-shaded roads through farmland, small picturesque towns and rural communities.
 It is only a short drive from the Triangle area which includes Raleigh, Durham and Chapel Hill.
 Many of the quilt blocks lead followers to small businesses like shops, galleries, inns, and restaurants as well as historical landmarks.

 Ms. Johnson said, "We are both quilters and I came to the area in April because I was teaching a class with Debbie Lou Powell.
 I love the concept of how the area represents the heritage of our country.
 I love the old fashion country style and love how the buildings look with the quilt blocks displayed on them.
 If I lived in the area I would for sure have one on my home."